In charge of doing things

 Happy campers

-Canned hams and tin can travel — not so suddenly trailer lingo is on the tongue.
-There has been a revival of vintage camping that shows no signs of slowing down.
-In fact, old-school trailers are the new focal point at weddings and parties, serving […]
+Not so suddenly, trailer lingo is on everyone’s tongue.
+There’s been a revival of vintage camping that shows no signs of slowing down.
+In fact, old-school trailers have become the new focal points at weddings and parties—serving as everything from dressing rooms to cupcake carts. […]

 Capturing rain water